 - Hybridization between wildcats and domestic cat

-However, it’s extremely important to note that the wild genes of these breeds are reserved for the first generation of the breed only.
+However, it’s extremely important to note that the wild genes of these breeds are reserved for the first three generations of the breed only.
+These foundation cats are called EG (Early Generation).
 The later generations keep the distinct looks, but their wildcat relatives become distant ancestors, so the breed developed through hybridization is to be considered a fully domestic breed.
 For more about filial generations and how to choose the right generation of a hybrid breed, make sure to take a look at the first step of the article 9 Steps To Buying A Healthy Bengal Kitten.

 However, bringing the first generation of a new breed to the world doesn’t mean that you’ve established a cat breed.
 After the first generation is born, it’s necessary to continue selective breeding between fertile cats to create a breed standard, and ensure the most important thing of all- that the offspring carries healthy genes and that the breed doesn’t have any inheritable health problems.